-Following its last review Fostering Outcomes has been assessed as top Fostering Agency on Tier 1 of the South Wales Local Authorities’ Fostering contract (4 Cs) which means we work with all the authorities in South Wales and we are amongst the first agencies to be contacted when a local authority is looking for a foster home for a young person.
+Following its last review Fostering Outcomes has been assessed as top Fostering Agency on Tier 1 of the South Wales Local Authorities’ Fostering contract (4 Cs).
+This means we work with all the authorities in South Wales.
+As such, we’re one of the first agencies to be contacted when a local authority is looking for a foster home for a young person.
 Tiering is important as Tier 1 agencies are always offered referrals ahead of Tier 2 and 3 agencies.
-Due to the demands of this contract we have a shortage of foster carers and urgently need to recruit more Foster Carers, with or without experience, to join the team at Fostering Outcomes.
+Due to the demands of this contract we have a shortage of available carers and are looking to recruit more Foster Carers, with or without experience, to join the team at Fostering Outcomes.

-Please take a moment to look at our fees and allowances page as we believe we offer our carers one of the best packages of support and remuneration available.
+Please take a moment to look at our fees and allowances page.
+We believe we offer our carers one of the best packages of support and remuneration available.
 This goes hand in hand with our high levels of support.
 But do not just take our word for it, see what our foster carers think.

-In South Wales we are focussed on recruiting carers;
+In South and South East Wales, we are recruiting carers…

 - Who can care for all ages of children 0-18 (we are currently receiving high volumes of referrals for children aged over 10);

 - Who are interested in having more than one child or a sibling group;

 - Who will consider caring for young people from a wide variety of backgrounds and with a wide variety of needs and experiences;

 - Who would be interested in providing placements for parents and children;

 - Who are existing foster carers and considering transferring from their current agency/local authority.